Policy & Projects

 Residential energy upgrades workforce mapping project

 In March 2025, the EEC released the Residential Energy Efficiency Workforce Mapping Report which was prepared by the Institute for Sustainable Futures.
-The report provides a detailed snapshot of the workforce supporting home energy efficiency and electrification in Australia.

 Key report findings include: